decaporg/decap-cms/website/content/docs/beta-features.md

   repo: owner/repo # replace this with your repo info
   use_graphql: true

   # optional, defaults to 'https://gitlab.com/api/graphql'.
-Can be used to configured a self hosted GitLab instance.
+Can be used to configure a self hosted GitLab instance.
   graphql_api_root: https://my-self-hosted-gitlab.com/api/graphql
 ```
 ## Open Authoring